 Likewise on the receiving side, FIX expects messages in sequential order.
 If either side detects a gap of missing sequence numbers, the session will begin a Resend Request to request messages it may have missed.
 For example, as session receives the following sequence numbers: 1, 2, 3, 12: In this case messages 4-11 were not received or processed.
 The receiving session would issue a resend request from 4 to 11, and not process any subsequent messages until all sequential messages have ben processed.

-As we have seen, there are a number of messages for supporting an stable underlying transport protocol.
-For business level messages, there are now hundreds of pre-defined message types.
+There are a number of messages for supporting an stable underlying transport protocol.
+For business level messages, there are now dozens of pre-defined message types.
 Common use message types include:

-Many firms often use custom FIX tags to enhance the messages that are pre-defined.
-While this is possible and not uncommon, concerns should be heeded as any customizations would require clients certify that they have adapted their FIX processing to account for these changes.
+Many firms often use custom FIX tags to enhance the messages with special values.
+While this is possible and not uncommon, customizations require clients to certify that they have adapted their FIX processing to account for these changes.

 Broker/Dealers who offer their own Algorithmic Trading interfaces add the ability on order submission to use custom FIX tags to identify algorithm name and parameters.

 When implementing a new FIX session or offering your clients connectivity via FIX, you often need to simulate the other side.
 In addition to supporting all versions of FIX and message types, FIXSIM helps you build out application layer functionality.